InfinityTotality/lstream/README.md

 -s entry
   Save the stream url under the name supplied in the following argument.
-  This option may be used immediately before the search query, in which case the entry may be omitted, and the stream will be saved under the query instead."
+  This option may be used immediately before the search query, in which case the entry may be omitted, and the stream will be saved under the query instead.